Zeroxeron/StlExtractor/README.md

 # Convert .stl into .json as a polygonal mesh data

-This small project was created to easify 3D object creation in some other software.
+This small project was created to easify 3D object creation in software which cant directly load from stl (mostly scripts).

 Its easily rebuilds surfaces while removing triangulation.